paulowe/ml-lambda/README.md

 3. Clone this repo and change into the project `cd ml-lambda`
 4. Start docker container: `./start_docker.sh`

+### Training Data and the Model

+You will have to generate the .pkl file yourself since it is large and cannot upload it to the repo

+Ask me [Paul Owe](https://www.paulowe.com) for the training data as well if it doesnt automatically download from my icloud.

 ### Test lambda function locally